somerandomgamer-srg/Useful-Java-Tools/README.md

 Not that long ago, I made ULT (Useful Lua Tools).
 If you want to check it out, [you can check it out here!](https://github.com/somerandomgamer-srg/Useful-Lua-Tools).

-After moving to Java, I noticed how powerful it was, but i also noticed how much boilerplate you need for even simple things.
+After moving to Java, I noticed how powerful it was, but I also noticed how much boilerplate you need for even simple things.
 UJT was born from the same idea as ULT: reduce that boilerplate and make common tasks simpler.

 This project aims to provide a comprehensive, zero-dependency utility library for Java developers, while simplifying the coding language a little bit.

+---

+## About the Creator

+Hello, I am **SRG** (short for `Some Random Gamer`).

+- I have been into coding for about a year.
+- I know how to:
+	- Code with JavaScript
+	- Code with Java
+	- Code with Lua
+	- Code with Luau - a variant of Lua made specifically for Roblox
+	- Work with SQL datastores
+	- Partially code with Python *(and always willing to learn more)*
+- I originally got into coding because of my online friend **Michialok**.
+- I started in Roblox and have been self-teaching ever since.

 ---